target/strelka/README.md

 ```
 usage: strelka.py [options]

-used for running Strelka as a distributed cluster.
+runs Strelka as a distributed cluster.

 optional arguments:
   -h, --help            show this help message and exit